-Step: The frequency that the radio is on changes by the value of the step when tuning manually (in VFO or Memory tune).
+Step: The frequency that the radio is on changes by the value of the step when tuning manually (in VFO).
 In VFO, this value could keep you from returning to your original frequency.
 The Programmer will help you with this value.
-An incorrect value will be corrected before the file is sent to the radio thus making the radio operate properly.
+An incorrect value will be corrected before the file is sent to the radio making the radio operate properly.